Designing a Speculative Port for All Will Rise

 Now.
 The idea here is to construct a coastal environment that feels dense, political, lived-in, and layered with history.
 To us this is about coexistence.
 Myriad systems and histories compressed into a single frame.

-The brief reminded of my visit to a temple in Kanchivaram.
+The brief reminded me of a visit to Kanchivaram.
 Standing there, I had felt, this immense feeling of wonder.
-The more-then-a-thousand-years-old architecture was alive.
+The more-then-a-thousand-years-old architecture was very alive.
 And there were enough stories on those walls to fill my spiritual practice all the way to nirvana.
 Though, as you might notice, I decided to indulge in the side quest of being an artist and delay that eventuality.

-When I was walking around the sacntum in that massive summer heat, barefoot with blisters, something crossed my eye that I had not seen before.
-Really.
-It was a pigment of orangish-red.
-A colour I had never seen before or since.
-I think it was a pigment that had escaped the fingers of ASI technicians and had remained pure and true to its original colour from centuries.
-But that is my assumption.
-That colour felt old.
-It had a hidden description of culture in it.
+When I was walking around the sanctum that summer, barefoot with blisters, I came across a pigment of orangish-red.
+A colour I had never seen before, or since.
+I think it was a pigment that had escaped the fingers of ASI technicians (Archaeological survey of India), and had remained pure and true to its original colour from centuries.

 That is what I wanted to capture in the image of the harbour.
-This pigment that feels like it belongs to another time.
-Something that I am not sure of, but it exists.
+This pigment that feels like it belongs not in my world.
+Something that I am not sure of, But it exists.

-I usually start my images in trying to translate feelings into sketches.
-Just thoughts of the heard.
-Sometimes described by shapes, sometimes by details.
-And in this case, I was looking for the people who inhabit these parts and the kind of architecture they cross.
+I usually start my images with feeling sketches.
+Visual thought you could say.
+Sometimes described by shapes, sometimes details.
+And in this case, inspired by the brief, I was looking for the people who inhabit these parts and the kind of architecture they live around.

 First Layout: An Arrangement of Ideas